NVIDIA/libglvnd/README.md

 Introduction
 ------------

-This is a work-in-progress implementation of the vendor-neutral dispatch layer for arbitrating OpenGL API calls between multiple vendors on a per-screen basis, as described by Andy Ritger's OpenGL ABI proposal [1].
+libglvnd is a vendor-neutral dispatch layer for arbitrating OpenGL API calls between multiple vendors.
+It allows multiple drivers from different vendors to coexist on the same filesystem, and determines which vendor to dispatch each API call to at runtime.

-Currently, only the GLX window-system API and OpenGL are supported, but in the future this library may support EGL and OpenGL ES as well.
+Both GLX and EGL are supported, in any combination with OpenGL and OpenGL ES.

+libglvnd was originally described in Andy Ritger's OpenGL ABI proposal [1].

 Building the library